OfficeDev/outlook-dev-docs/docs/actionable-messages/adaptive-card-project-management-sample.md

 For more information, see [Action.Execute schema and properties](/adaptive-cards/authoring-cards/universal-action-model#actionexecute)

-## Step 2: Write custom logic in the bot for Project management
+## Step 2: Write custom business logic in the bot for Project management

-In the Azure bot, you can write logic to capture the action using the `verb` field, add you business logic and send the refresh card back to Outlook.
+In the Azure bot, you can use [OnAdaptiveCardInvokeAsync](/dotnet/api/microsoft.bot.builder.activityhandler.onadaptivecardinvokeasync) method to capture the action using the `verb` field, add your business logic and send the refresh card back to Outlook.

 ```csharp
 protected override async Task<AdaptiveCardInvokeResponse> OnAdaptiveCardInvokeAsync(